Ankitkmm/Ankitkmm/README.md

 - 👀 I’m interested in software developmnent
-- 🌱 I’m currently learning data structures and algorithms , web development and ML
+- 🌱 I love competitive programming and different algorithms
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me :-
 - ✅  ankitkm2121@gmail.com
-- ✅  discord :-
+- ✅  discord :- urmum lmao
 - ✅  instagram :- ankitkm12